st3b1t/bip39-hex-dice/README.md

 This command creates and replace the compiled version in `/index.html`.
 Make sure you have Python2/3 installed and `compile.py` available in your PATH.

+# Contribute

+This project is open source and welcomes community contributions.
+You can submit pull requests for new features or bug fixes, and report issues to help improve the tool.
+All contributions are appreciated and reviewed with care.